Menu

 Read More »

-You can find the full release notes below, as well as in the NBA 2K25 update history over in our Wiki.
-Feel free to comment below with any thoughts and impressions, as well as join in the discussion here in the Forum.
+You can find the full notes for Patch 4.0 below, as well as in the NBA 2K26 update history in our Wiki.
+Feel free to share any impressions in the comments, as well as join in the discussion here in the Forum!

 Read More »